t0ti20/AOSP/Repo_Tool.md

 # Add to PATH (add to ~/.bashrc or ~/.zshrc)
 export PATH="$HOME/bin:$PATH"
 ```
-Here’s how you can add a **Windows PowerShell** equivalent section to the same installation & setup instructions:

 ---

 ## 🪟 Installation & Setup (Windows - PowerShell)